graphql/graphiql/.changeset/young-bottles-taste.md

 'monaco-graphql': patch
 ---

-improve peer resolutions for graphql 15.
-14.5.0 minimum is for typescript types.
+improve peer resolutions for graphql 14 & 15. `14.5.0` minimum is for built-in typescript types, and another method only available in `14.4.0`